-In addition to our core Schools Programme, our Young People's Programme offers 16-18 year olds from under-represented backgrounds free art history taster workshops, a weeklong Art History Summer University and other lively collaborative events covering a broad range of periods, geographies and themes in art history.
+In addition to our core Schools Programme, our Young People's Programme offers 16-18 year olds from under-represented backgrounds free art history taster workshops, to experience undergraduate study at The Courtauld with our Summer University programmes and other lively collaborative events covering a broad range of time periods, geographies and themes in art history.
 Participants work with professional artists, curators, conservators, and art historians to explore our collections, uncover new research, work with new materials, and to debate, discuss and question different approaches to analysing, interpreting, and making art.
 The programme also provides an opportunity to learn more about the diverse career paths available to art history graduates and meet other young people interested in the visual arts.

-For more information about the programme and our eligibility criteria, please see: courtauld.ac.uk/young-people
+For more information about the programme and our eligibility criteria, please see:

+courtauld.ac.uk/young-people